AMReX-Astro/Castro/Docs/source/faq.rst

    .. note::

-      The parameter ``amr.message_int`` controls how often the existence of these files is checked; by default it is 10, so the check will be done at the end of every timestep that is a multiple of 10.
-Set that to 1 in your inputs file if you’d like it to check every timestep.
+      The parameter ``amr.message_int`` controls how often the existence of these files is checked; by default it is 1, so the check will be done at the end of every timestep, but you can set it to some other integer to check only timesteps that are a multiple of that number.

 #. *How can I output plotfiles in single precision?*